levigroker/levigroker.github.com/source/_posts/2012-10-25-the-shadow-knows.markdown

 comments: false
 categories:
 ---
-Adding drop shadows is a nice little UI touch which brings depth, and I like them, assuming they're done subtlety.
+Adding drop shadows is a nice little UI touch which brings depth, and I like them, assuming they're done with subtlety.

 That said, I've been playing around with them a bit and have a couple of things to share.